GI-NAS: Boosting Gradient Inversion Attacks Through Adaptive Neural Architecture Search

 In Figure \ref{fig:introduction}, we randomly select $5$ over-parameterized networks with different architectures to attack $3$ different batches.
 All the networks are optimized for the same number of iterations on ImageNet \cite{deng2009imagenet}.
-The results indicate that the PSNR performance varies significantly when changing the architectures.
+The results indicate that the Peak Signal-to-Noise Ratio (PSNR) performance varies significantly when changing the architectures.
 For the same batch, various architectures can hold remarkably different implicit priors on it.
-Besides, since the optimal models for Batch $1$, Batch $2$, and Batch $3$ are respectively Model $3$, Model $4$, and Model $1$, there exists no network that can consistently perform the best on all the given batches.
-Thus, the changeless adoption of architecture by Zhang \textit{et al.} \cite{zhang2023generative} lacks optimality under dynamic scenarios and it is of great significance to adaptively select the most suitable architecture for each batch.
+Besides, since the optimal models for Batch $1$, Batch $2$, and Batch $3$ are respectively Model $1$, Model $3$, and Model $4$, there exists no network that can consistently perform the best on all the given batches.
+Thus, the rigid use of a single architecture by Zhang \textit{et al.} \cite{zhang2023generative} lacks optimality under dynamic FL scenarios where different batches require different implicit architectural priors, and it is of great significance to adaptively select the most suitable architecture for each batch.

-Inspired by the above phenomenons, we propose a novel gradient inversion method, named \textbf{G}radient \textbf{I}nversion via \textbf{N}eural \textbf{A}rchitecture \textbf{S}earch (GI-NAS), to better match each batch with the optimal model architecture.
+Inspired by the above phenomena, we propose a novel gradient inversion method, named \textbf{G}radient \textbf{I}nversion via \textbf{N}eural \textbf{A}rchitecture \textbf{S}earch (GI-NAS), to better match each batch with the optimal model architecture.
 Specifically, we first enlarge the potential search space for the over-parameterized network by designing different upsampling modules and skip connection patterns.
 To reduce the computational overhead, we utilize a training-free search strategy that compares the initial gradient matching loss for a given batch over all the candidates and selects the best of them for the final optimization.
-We further provide experimental evidence that such a metric highly correlates with the real performance.
+We further provide substantial experimental evidence that such a metric highly correlates with the real attack performance.
 We also consider more rigorous and realistic scenarios where the victims may hold high-resolution images and large-sized batches for training, and evaluate advanced defense strategies.
 Extensive experiments validate that GI-NAS can achieve state-of-the-art performance compared to existing gradient inversion methods.
-Our main contributions can be summarized as follows:
+To the best of our knowledge, we are the first to introduce Neural Architecture Search (NAS) to Gradient Inversion Attacks.
+Our main contributions are as follows: